ivRodriguezCA/RE-iOS-Apps/Prerequisites.md

-### Prerequisites
+### ~Prerequisites~ Recommended concepts

 This course is intended to help anyone that wants to start learning about reverse engineering iOS applications, understand the basics of runtime manipulation and binary patching.
-Since its target audience is beginners and _maybe_ intermediate researchers/developers/engineers/etc there are no mandatory prerequisites, however here's a list of recommended concepts and tools that might help you navigate through this course easier:
+Since its target audience is beginners and _maybe_ intermediate researchers/developers/engineers/etc there are no mandatory prerequisites, I instead give you some _nice-to-have_ s.
+Here's a list of recommended concepts and tools that might help you navigate through this course easier:

 - A computer, ideally a Mac. (_All the material covered in this course was created using a Mac but almost all the tools used have a Windows version or alternative, except Xcode_)
 - Jailbroken iPhone/iPad/iPod on iOS 10 and above.